• Skip to primary navigation

 1. Create a naming system for your files

 Since I happen to know an organized person or two, I’ve stolen their file naming system.
 I now name my files first by date and then by name.
-So if I were writing an article today for Elle magazine on gender inequality in the tech space, I’d name it “20130116-Elle-TechGenderInequality.doc” putting the date up front so that my computer would automatically arrange all my files by date.
-(On newer systems, you can create filenames with spaces, as I do.)
+So if I were writing an article today for Elle magazine on gender inequality in the tech space, I’d name it “20130116 Elle TechGenderInequality.doc” putting the date up front so that my computer would automatically arrange all my files by date.

 2. Get a reliable back-up system

-I speak from experience (many, actually): If you don’t have a good back-up system in place right this minute, you’re going to live to regret it.
-There is simply no excuse any more.
+I speak from experience (many, actually): If you don’t have a good back-up system in place right this minute, you’ll live to regret it.
+There is simply no excuse anymore.
 With clouds and increasingly powerful hard drives and wi-fi, it’s all incredibly easy to set up.

 3. Create a deadline calendar

-You could get one to hang on your office wall or you could print out from your computer to clip on to your desk or you could simply use one that’s on your computer and syncs to your phone.
+You could get one to hang on your office wall, or you could print one out from your computer to clip on to your desk.
+Or, you could go completely digital and get an app for it.

-It’s also a convenient way to know at a glance which days (or weeks) are going to turn out to be the busiest for you.
-I’ve over-scheduled so many times, a deadline calendar has turned out to be an incredible tool for letting me know when I’m taking on too much.
+It’s also a convenient way to know at a glance which days (or weeks) are going to turn out to be the busiest.
+Like most freelancers, I’m prone to either over-scheduling or under-scheduling, so the deadline calendar has turned out to be an incredible tool for letting me know when I’m taking on too much, or if I have a lot of free space that I need to fill up with paying work.

-With The International Freelancer now taking off, it’s even more important that I don’t over-schedule myself.
-I don’t, for instance, want to have too many deadlines in the week that I’ve got an e-course launch or a new session starting when I’ll want to focus on giving students my time.
+With my business now taking off, it’s even more important that I don’t over-schedule myself.
+I don’t, for instance, want to have too many deadlines in the week that I have a course launch or a new session starting.

 4. Make a list of 5 things you’ll do today

-I read a book a while ago on the various things I could do to improve my blog.
-I took copious notes on post-its and when the post-its flooded my house and one found its way into my then one-year-old son’s cot, I pressed them all together, and put the three dozen or so items on a to-do list on my computer that I named “To Do For Blog.”
+I read a book a while ago on the various things I could do to improve my website.
+I took copious notes on post-its and, when the post-its flooded my house and one found its way into my then one-year-old son’s cot, I pressed them all together, and put it all on a to-do list on my computer that I named “To Do For Website.”

 I have a list of running assignments that I have to do.
 I have a personal errands list—get paperwork together for visa application, buy groceries, pay bills, that sort of thing.
 I have a professional list—send query to editor who asked for it, send thank you note to writer who recommended me for an assignment, schedule conversation with agent, etc. I have lists for specific projects and finally, I have a catch-all “Neverending To-Do List” named appropriately because I know it will literally never be done and over with.